zhaofeng-shu33/ssw_experiment/README.md

 ## Limitations
 * The client user account and lambda role are created manually.
-* Binding to a target server, not configurable.
+* Binding to a target aws service endpoint, not configurable.